Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Make red bean paste.

-Then you assemble the pies by putting a small amount of red bean paste
+And you assemble the pies by putting a small amount of red bean paste on one pie crust,

 Press coarse sugar into the pie crust.